-If you have epilepsy and medication isn’t controlling your seizures to the extent you would like, it might be time to consider surgery.
+If you have epilepsy and medication isn’t controlling your seizures to the extent you would like, it might be time to consider epilepsy surgery.
 Adults with epilepsy are not required to wait years for surgery.
 In fact, studies show that earlier surgery is better to prevent a decline in thinking and functioning caused by uncontrolled seizures.

 Newer, minimally invasive surgical options offer many patients a better overall experience with fewer side effects.
 Surgical options also now exist for poorly localized seizures, offering nearly every adult with epilepsy a surgical option.